-- Make sure you eat healthy foods, including lots Of fruits and vegetables.
-Drink plenty Of fluids. - A healthy diet and plenty of fluids promote bowel movements and prevent infection. - Your pain should go away over several weeks.
+- Make sure you eat healthy foods, including lots of fruits and vegetables.
+Drink plenty of fluids.
+A healthy diet and plenty of fluids promote bowel movements and prevent infection. - Your pain should go away over several weeks.
 Take any pain medicines as directed.
-Take them with food and plenty of water. - DO NOT apply ice or heat to your face. - DO NOT drink alcohol while you are taking pain medicines. - DO NOT take aspirin or ibuprofen until 48-hours after surgery.
+Take them with food and plenty of water. - DO NOT drink alcohol while you are taking pain medicines. - DO NOT take aspirin or ibuprofen until 48-hours after surgery.
 After the first 48-hours, these medications are preferred to narcotic medications.
 Ask your surgeon which vitamins, supplements, and other medicines are safe to take. - DO NOT smoke.
 Smoking slows healing and increases your risk of complications and infection.